Crypto-Judaism: Portugal

 In 1496, King Manuel I of Portugal decreed the expulsion of Jews from the kingdom, though many were forced to convert to Christianity rather than leave.
 In 1536, the Portuguese Inquisition was established with the explicit purpose of persecuting those suspected of secretly adhering to Jewish customs.
 Some Jews continued practicing their faith secretly for centuries.
+For example, converted Jews ate a sausage made of poultry or game, known as Alheira, to attempt to hide the practice of not eating pork.

 The "Belmonte Jews" of Portugal, dating from the 12th century, maintained strong secret traditions for centuries.
 A whole community survived in secrecy by maintaining a tradition of endogamous marriage and hiding all external signs of their faith.
 They and their practices were discovered only in the 20th century.
 Their rich Sephardic tradition of crypto-Judaism is unique.
 Some now profess Orthodox Judaism, although many still retain their centuries-old traditions.

 In 2006, a Torah scroll, thought to have been used in secret during the Portuguese Inquisition, was discovered by a builder while demolishing a house in Covilhã, a town in central Portugal, near a 16th-century church that had been frequented by New Christians.